gretaivan/gretaivan/README.md

 -->

 ### 🥜 Full-stack software engineer
-Some of authorised to share contributions I made is called ΣMARTEST, which is accessible [here](https://smartestknowledge.org/).
+Some of authorised to share contributions I made are:
+1. ΣMARTEST, which is accessible [here](https://smartestknowledge.org/).
 If you are interested in trying out graph-based learning, please feel free to sign up!
+2. Currently developing FLOCK website, next the app.
+Flock is attempting to create safer spaces for women and LGBTQ, through providing a toolset to connect individuals with each other and empower community to reclaim the basic right of being able to return home safely.

 <br /><br />